Dolphin and whale nonhuman personhood is viewed by many as an important next step in animal rights advocacy.

-Many people don’t realize that dolphins and whales do not have the right to be alive.
-To this day, they are considered and treated as property for human benefit.
-We capture them from the ocean, kill them for food and keep them in captivity.
-Each of these activities remains legal because of dolphins’ explicit lack of rights.
-Businesses like SeaWorld rely on orcas being considered legal property to make money off of their lives.
+Many people don’t realize that, throughout North America and in many countries around the world, no species except for human beings have the legally-recognized right to be alive.
+This means that cetaceans and all other species may be considered and treated as property for human benefit.
+Cetaceans are captured from the ocean, killed for food and kept in captivity.
+Each of these activities remains legal because of cetaceans’ explicit lack of legal rights.
+Businesses like SeaWorld rely on orcas’ consideration as legal property to be able to exploit them and make money off of their lives.

-‘Rights’ are another way of saying protections.
-Human beings have rights because we have emotions, we care about things such as family and freedom, and we experience pain when we are physically or psychologically injured.
-We have the need for protections in order to safeguard against pain and to help ensure that we can all lead happy, full lives.
+‘Legal rights’ are another way of saying protections.
+Human beings have rights because we are able to speak for ourselves, so that when we say we have emotions, that we care about things such as family and freedom, and we experience pain when we are physically or psychologically injured, this is taken as sufficient evidence to make rulings in our anthropocentric judicial system.
+It is recognized that humans have the need for protections in order to safeguard against pain and to help ensure that we can all lead happy, full lives – which is why human rights are nearly universally recognized.

-Until recently, Western cultures believed that other-than-human animals were unthinking, unfeeling machines.
-It was assumed that they had no need for rights because they simply wouldn’t notice whether they had them or not.
-However, we now have enough scientific evidence to refute these ideas.
+Until recently, Western culture believed that other-than-human animals were unthinking, unfeeling machines.
+It was assumed that they had no need for rights because they wouldn’t notice harms perpetuated onto them.
+However, there now exists an abundance of evidence that indicates otherwise.

-Cetaceans in particular benefit from a wealth of such discoveries.
+Cetaceans in particular benefit from a wealth of compelling scientific discoveries.
 We now know that they are highly intelligent, they value many of the same things that we do, and that they likely experience emotions and pain in similar ways that we do.
-Because of these discoveries, we now understand that they need, and deserve, protections too.
+Because of these discoveries, we now understand that they need, and deserve, protections also.

-An entity must first be considered a legal ‘person’ in order to be given any rights.
-At the moment, human beings and corporations are the only things that are considered ‘persons’, meaning that everything else is classified as property, and as such has no rights.
+An entity must first be considered a legal ‘person’ in order to be bestowed legally-recognized rights.
+At the moment, human beings and corporations are the only entities that are considered ‘persons’, meaning that everything else is classified as property, and as such has no rights.
 So, making cetaceans legal ‘persons’ opens the door for their increased protection.

 While the exact definition for personhood is still debated, below is a list of traits that many believe qualify a being to be considered a legal ‘person’: